 With no cure for CHD, these little Heart Warriors spend their childhoods fighting to stay healthy with long hospital stays and frequent procedures, making it difficult to enjoy the treasured time of being a kid.
 But that’s where Starlight comes in, and you can help!

-But you can help!
-Starlight’s programs are designed to offer children and their families an escape from this anxiety, especially during long hospital stays or lengthy treatment journeys.
-We put so much love and care into creating experiences that will deliver happiness to any hospitalized child - whether they are stuck in their hospital bed, receiving treatments, or visiting for a follow up appointment.
-For kids with CHD, Starlight programs are there to provide familiar video games, cozy hospital gowns that offer easier access for heart procedures, favorite toys to snuggle with during recovery, and more.
+Starlight’s programs are designed to offer children and their families an escape from this anxiety, during their hospital and/or treatment journeys.
+We put so much love and care into creating experiences that will deliver happiness to any hospitalized child - whether they are stuck in their hospital bed, undergoing surgery, or visiting for a follow-up appointment.